Connect with us

 Treasury secretary Henry Rotich.

-Treasury secretary Henry Rotich.
+Treasury Secretary Henry Rotich.
 PHOTO | FILE

-Low cost housing is set to become the next big thing in the Kenyan real estate sector following the enactment of a law that has lowered the corporate tax rate for investors in this market segment.
+Low-cost housing is set to become the next big thing in the Kenyan real estate sector following the enactment of a law that has lowered the corporate tax rate for investors in this market segment.

-“The reduction of corporate tax rate for investors who put up 400 and above (low cost) residential houses seeks to promote housing development,” State House spokesman Manoah Esipisu said.
+“The reduction of the corporate tax rate for investors who put up 400 and above (low cost) residential houses seeks to promote housing development,” State House spokesman Manoah Esipisu said.

-Treasury secretary Henry Rotich in his June 8 Budget speech had indicated that developers who put up at least 1,000 low cost houses would be eligible for a 10 per cent tax break and would pay corporate tax at a rate of 20 per cent.
+Treasury secretary Henry Rotich in his June 8 Budget speech had indicated that developers who put up at least 1,000 low-cost houses would be eligible for a 10 per cent tax break and would pay corporate tax at a rate of 20 per cent.

 In September, the government, through an amendment to the Finance Act 2016, heeded the call of experts and decided to give developers a more generous offer than the initial offer made by Mr Rotich.

-“The house is ideally build for people who earn an income of between Sh40,000 and Sh60,000.
+“The house is ideally built for people who earn an income of between Sh40,000 and Sh60,000.
 (These) houses are mainly located in peri-urban areas and do not go beyond three bedrooms,” says Homes Universal CEO Daniel Ojijo.

-Following a glut in the high-end market segment, developers are increasingly launching low cost housing projects that target low income earners as they seek to tap into the rising demand for truly affordable housing in the country.
+Following a glut in the high-end market segment, developers are increasingly launching low-cost housing projects that target low-income earners as they seek to tap into the rising demand for truly affordable housing in the country.

-Cytonn Investments recently said that exhibitions held last year had shown that most developers were targeting the lower-middle and the low-income housing markets, which were previously seen as less profitable.
+Cytonn Investments recently said that exhibitions held last year had shown that most developers were targeting the lower-middle and low-income housing markets, which were previously seen as less profitable.

 Data from the Central Bank of Kenya shows that the average mortgage stands at Sh8.3 million, a figure that locks most Kenyans out of the homeownership club.